Heavy Traffic (soundtrack)

 Heavy Traffic is the soundtrack to Ralph Bakshi's 1973 film Heavy Traffic.
 The film's score was performed by Ed Bogas and Ray Shanklin.
-The soundtrack album was released on Fantasy Records in 1973.
-The album was released on compact disc in 1996 as part of a compilation that featured both the soundtracks to Fritz the Cat and Heavy Traffic on the same disc.
+The soundtrack album was released by Fantasy Records in 1973.
+The album was released on compact disc in 1996 as part of a compilation that featured the soundtracks to both Fritz the Cat and Heavy Traffic on the one disc.